Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Ribosomes

-Answer is C: Mitochondria are where ATP molecules are produced from glucose.
+Answer is C: Mitochondria are where ATP molecules are produced from glucose. - What is the major function of lysosomes?
+They:

 A. Package proteins